NYT Sudoku

 NYT Sudoku joined the platform to give solvers a numbers-based break from word puzzles.
 Its timer settings mirror the Crossword’s streak tracking, letting players measure personal bests across both logic and vocabulary games.

 Practice idea: replay a completed puzzle in “notes only” mode, removing all given digits, and rebuild the solution using just candidate logic.
-This trains deduction and reduces reliance on guesswork in Expert grids.
+This trains deduction and reduces reliance on guesswork in Hard grids.